SunnyJayaRaj/Curious-Explorer/concepts/kvm-secrets.md

 * **Encrypted:** Like the Safe Deposit Box.
 Good for passwords.
 Once written, **you cannot read it back** via UI; the proxy can only *use* it.

 ## How to use it?
-We use the `KeyValueMapOperations` policy to retrieve the data into a variable (see Flow Variables!).
+We use the `KeyValueMapOperations` policy.

+**Crucial Trick:** Notice the variable name starts with `private.`.
+This tells Apigee "Do not show this value in the Debug Tool."

 ```xml
 <KeyValueMapOperations mapIdentifier="SecretsVault" name="Get-Password">